7thLucas/full-app-6a434-4d25c-4837/_doc/product-overview.md

 ## Who it's for

-Price-sensitive Indonesian travelers (and people flying to/from Indonesia) who currently open several booking tabs to compare fares and are unsure which site is actually the best deal.
+Price-sensitive travelers flying across Asia and to nearby destinations — anchored in Indonesian travelers and trips to/from Indonesia, but now extending to anyone booking pan-Asian and regional long-haul routes.
+They currently open several booking tabs to compare fares and are unsure which site is actually the best deal.
 They want a confident answer, not more tabs.